eldriclim/main/collated/main/eldriclim.md

     }

     /**
-     * Check the value of isUpcoming by checking current time against start time *
+     * Returns true if the Event is an upcoming event.
+     *
      * @return boolean value of isUpcoming
      */